 The City of Newton Zoning Ordinances can be found on the City's website at under Section 30.
 Hard copies are also available at the City Clerk’s office for a fee.

-According to the City’s Ordinance found in Section 5-30, Regulation of Perimeter Fences, all fences 4 to 6 feet (additional rules apply to back yard fences – see the ordinance) require a fence permit which does not require a fee to be paid.
+According to the City’s Ordinance found in Section 5-30, Regulation of Perimeter Fences, all fences 4 to 6 feet (additional rules apply to back yard fences – see the ordinance) require a fence permit.
 If the fence is over 6 feet the applicant is required to submit a “denied” fence permit application to the Urban Design Committee for review.
-If the Committee approves the application the applicant will then apply for a building permit and there will be charge of $18.60 per thousand dollars of the job to be completed.
+If the Committee approves the application the applicant will then apply for a building permit.
+As of July 1, 2014 there will be charge of $20.00 per thousand dollars of the job to be completed for all fence permits.
 This includes labor and material.

-A fence can be placed on, but not over, the property line.
+A fence can be placed up to the property line.

 For other alterations or repairs that would require a fire protection system in an existing building be upgraded, refer to 780 CMR sections 313 thru 315, as applicable.